Feature book clubs

 Off the shelf book club sets

-Off the shelf book sets (OTS) can be borrowed from Brampton Library for your own book club use.
-There are twelve (12) sets included in the OTS collection for you to choose from and each set contains up to ten (10) copies of one title in a library tote bag.
+Planning your next book club?
+Our Off the shelf book sets (OTS) can be borrowed from Brampton Library for your own book club use.
+There are twelve (12) sets to choose from in the OTS collection.
+Each set contains up to ten (10) copies of one title in a library tote bag.

 Search for "Off the shelf" from Brampton Library's online catalogue and retrieve a list of 12 OTS titles to choose from.
 Place the book club set on hold and pick it up at your desired branch for up to 6 weeks.